Soypete/WebServices-in-3-weeks/docs/database.md

-Great — I’ve reviewed the contents of the pull request.
-Based on that and your example format, here’s the draft of your **Go + SQL** tutorial, styled and structured to match your "RESTful Go" example:

----

 # Databases in Go

 In the previous tutorial, we learned how to build and test a RESTful API server using Go.
 But most APIs are not just logic—they’re data access layers.
 In this section, we’ll cover how to interact with databases from Go.
 Specifically, we’ll cover: